What is CMMS? (Definition, Meaning & How CMMS Works)

 System:

-The system is what ties together the features housed within a CMMS platform.
+The system ties together the features housed within a CMMS platform.
 The capabilities provided by a CMMS vary depending on the system type.
 Ideally, an organization can find a CMMS provider that integrates easily with its current maintenance practices.

 On-Premise vs. Cloud-Based CMMS

-What does a CMMS system do?
+What Does a CMMS System Do?

 The core capabilities of a CMMS include: